Roasted Leg of Lamb

 • Roast at 325˚F for about 30 minutes per pound, or until the internal temperature of the lamb taken with an instant read thermometer is between 135˚F and 140˚F. Remove from the oven and tent tightly with foil, shiny side down.
 Let rest for about 30 minutes.
 While the meat rests, preheat the oven to 475˚F.

-• Place the rested roast back into the hot oven and let cook for about 10 minutes, or until the meat starts to brown all over.
-Remove from the oven and let rest again for 5 to 10 minutes, then carve into thin slices and serve.
+• Place the rested roast back into the hot oven and cook for about 10 minutes, or until the meat starts to brown all over.
+Remove from the oven and let rest again for 5–10 minutes, then carve into thin slices and serve.

 Notes

-Storage: Place leftover roasted leg of lamb in an airtight container and refrigerate.
-Reheat in a baking dish covered with foil in a 350°F oven until warm.
+Storage: Place leftover roasted leg of lamb in an airtight container and refrigerate for up to 3 days.
+Reheat in a baking dish covered with foil at 350°F until warm.

 Nutrition